 Usually, our clients bring up the following goals:

-• To reduce manual effort: Small teams have not enough resources and time to spend on testing.
-So they might be interested in cutting this bit of work.
+- To reduce manual effort: Small teams have not enough resources and time to spend on testing.
+So they might be interested in cutting this bit of work — common reasons teams adopt AI in software test automation.

-• More accurately spot defects: Enterprises usually release more often and they just don’t want to bog down in routine regression testing.
+- More accurately spot defects: Enterprises usually release more often and they just don’t want to bog down in routine regression testing, which is why many are learning how to use AI in testing to scale without slowing velocity.
 At the same time, they want to decrease bugs in the post-release stage to ensure users are not affected by changes.

 Select a relevant autonomous testing tool